carlfriess/DoritOS/report/Report.md

 ```
 <center>*Algorithm for coalescing RAM region nodes*</center>

 Unfortunately, it is not possible to merge RAM capabilities.
-This is another reason, (beyond simplicity,) why we only store the initial RAM capability for the entire region and then retype it for each allocation.
+This is another reason, beyond simplicity, why we only store the initial RAM capability for the entire region and then retype it for each allocation.

 ### Gathering metadata

 We added a function (`mm_available(struct mm *mm, gensize_t *available, gensize_t *total)`) to determine the available and total memory managed by the memory manager.
-This proved very useful for testing for memory leaks and other bugs in the memory manager.
+This proved very useful in testing for memory leaks and other bugs.

 Since the memory manager currently does not keep any such data, the function needs to traverse the entire linked list each time it is called, which is quite inefficient.
 However, we ended up only using it for debugging and so deemed this implementation acceptable.

 ### Allocating memory for the nodes

-Obviously we also need memory to store each node of the nodes in the linked list.
+Obviously we also need memory to store each of the nodes in the linked list.
 We used a slab allocator for this purpose.
-However, even the slab allocator needs to request more memory form the memory manager.
+However, even the slab allocator needs to request more memory form time to time.

 We were provided with an implementation of a slab allocator, but added the implementation of `slab_refill_pages(struct slab_allocator *slabs, size_t bytes)`.
 The refill process is simple.
 It requests a RAM capability from the memory manager, retypes it to a frame capability and maps it.

 Obviously this creates a circular dependancy on the memory manager.
-We solved this issue by determining that the slab allocator should always have 5 or more free slabs.
+We solved this issue by determining that the slab allocator should always have 5 or more free slabs for any request to succeed.
 When this lower bound is crossed during a RAM allocation, the refill is prematurely triggered.
-This is stored in the state of the memory manager to prevent an infinite refill loop.
+A flag in the state of the memory manager is set to prevent an infinite refill loop.

 ### Allocating slots for capabilities

 Thanks to the provided `twolevel_slot_alloc` and `single_slot_alloc` slot allocator implementations, the allocation and refilling of slots was not particularly problematic and very little pre-emptive refilling was necessary.

 We were also provided with a slot pre-allocator.
 However, we weren't sure what was intended for and didn't use it.
-Instead we simply implemented the `slab_refill_no_pagefault(struct slab_allocator *slabs, struct capref frame, size_t minbytes)` method using only the `slab_default_refill()`, which only executes the previously discussed `slab_refill_pages()`.
+Instead we simply implemented the `slab_refill_no_pagefault(struct slab_allocator *slabs, struct capref frame, size_t minbytes)` method using only `slab_default_refill()`, which executes the previously discussed `slab_refill_pages()`.

 ## Spawning Processes